 This presentation and other oral or written statements that we make from time to time contains information that includes or is based upon forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements involve substantial risks and uncertainties.
-We have tried, wherever possible, to identify such statements using words such as "anticipate," "estimate," "expect," "project," "may," "will," "could," "intend," "goal," "target," "guidance," "forecast," "preliminary," "objective," "continue," "aim," "plan," "believe" and other words and terms of similar meaning, or that are tied to future periods, in connection with a discussion of future operating or financial performance.
+We have tried, wherever possible, to identify such statements using words such as "anticipate," "expect," "project," "may," "will," "could," "intend," "goal," "target," "guidance," "forecast," "preliminary," "objective," "continue," "aim," "plan," "believe" and other words and terms of similar meaning, or that are tied to future periods, in connection with a discussion of future operating or financial performance.
 In particular, these include, without limitation, statements relating to future actions, prospective services or products, financial projections, future performance or results of current and anticipated services or products, sales efforts, expenses, the outcome of contingencies such as legal proceedings, as well as trends in operating and financial results.

 In particular, this presentation contains estimates of the impact of various market factors, under certain scenarios, on the projected generation of statutory distributable cash flows from our insurance subsidiaries (referred to as "distributable earnings projections").
 Such distributable earnings projections are estimates and are not intended to predict our future results and performance, including the performance of our hedging program.
 Actual future results may differ from those shown, including as a result of changes in the operating and economic environments and natural variations in experience.
 The scenarios underlying our distributable earnings projections were selected for illustrative purposes only, are based on a number of assumptions as to the future and do not purport to address all of the many factors that may be relevant.
 We refer to one of the scenarios included in the distributable earnings projections as the "Base Case Scenario."
 The Base Case Scenario is representative of relatively stable future market conditions, growing at rates that have historically been observed in U.S. capital markets.
-As a result, while the Base Case Scenario.
-The distributable earnings projections reflect market returns and interest rates starting from December 31, 2020 and no assurance can be given that future experience will be in line with the assumptions made - see "Risk Related to Our Business - Our analyses of scenarios and sensitivities that we may utilize in connection with our variable annuity risk management strategies may involve significant estimates based on assumptions and may, therefore, result in material differences from actual outcomes compared to the sensitivities calculated under such scenarios" in our Annual Report on Form 10-K for the year ended December 31, 2020 (the "2020 Form 10-K").
+As a result, while the Base Case Scenario may be no more or less probable than any of the other illustrative scenarios, for the purpose of establishing certain financial targets, management utilizes the Base Case Scenario.
+The distributable earnings projections reflect market returns and interest rates starting from December 31, 2020 and no assurance can be given that future experience will be in line with the assumptions made - see "Risk Factors - Risk Related to Our Business - Our analyses of scenarios and sensitivities that we may utilize in connection with our variable annuity risk management strategies may involve significant estimates based on assumptions and may, therefore, result in material differences from actual outcomes compared to the sensitivities calculated under such scenarios" in our Annual Report on Form 10-K for the year ended December 31, 2020 (the "2020 Form 10-K").